 What is the significance of the architectural elements in the painting?

-The architectural elements in The Wedding at Cana, such as the grand columns and arches, serve to elevate the scene, suggesting a divine presence.
-They also reflect the Renaissance interest in classical architecture, symbolizing harmony and order in the universe.
+The architectural elements in The Wedding at Cana, including the grand columns and arches, serve to elevate the scene and create a sense of divine presence.
+They also reflect the Renaissance interest in classical architecture, linking the biblical narrative to contemporary Venetian culture.

 Where can The Wedding at Cana be viewed today?

 The Wedding at Cana is housed in the Louvre Museum in Paris, France.
-It remains one of the museum's most celebrated works, attracting visitors from around the world who seek to experience its grandeur and historical significance.
+It remains one of the highlights of the museum's collection, attracting visitors interested in Renaissance art and its historical context.